DocNow/waybackprov/README.md

 This does involve collection metadata lookups at the Internet Archive API, so it does slow performance significantly.

+### JSON and CSV

 If you would rather see the raw data as JSON or CSV use the `--format` option.
 When you use either of these formats you will see the metadata for each crawl, rather than a summary.

-If you use `--verbose` a log of what waybackprov is doing will be written to *waybackprov.log*.
+### Log

+You should see a waybackprov.log that contains information about what is going on behind the scenes.

 ## Test